w4lll/aeroish-xfce4/config/README.md

 <img width="1366" height="40" alt="image" src="https://github.com/user-attachments/assets/9b23ccbf-ac66-432a-9588-c2562f32c1ec" />

-## Requirements
+## External Plugins Used
-If one of these panel applets are not listed, please add/install these plugins:
-- Docklike plugin (required for Windows 7-like taskbar icons).
+- Docklike plugin (Windows 7-like "always combine, hide habels").
 - Whisker menu plugin (for the start menu).
-- Application menu (if don't want to use whisker menu plugin, the orb already configured).

 ## Installation
 1. Download the gtk-3.0 folder and put the contents of the files (gtk.css, orb-related image) on '~/.config/gtk-3.0'.
 If you have an exisiting gtk.css, rename it or put it somewhere safe if you want to restore the original gtk.css later.